cloud-gov/cg-dashboard/docs/design_brief.md

   - steps should a user go through to accomplish various tasks
   - what problems exist with current flow?

-its open to how these questions are answered (user interviews, usability test, a/b testing, competative research, brainstorming, common sense) or how the answers are delivered (user flows, wireframes, personas, journey map, storyboards) as long as they are sound.
+it's open to how these questions are answered (user interviews, usability test, a/b testing, competative research, brainstorming, common sense) or how the answers are delivered (user flows, wireframes, personas, journey map, storyboards) as long as they are sound.

 ### Suggestions
-- theres other competing products out there that have done a good job in this space.
+- there are other competing products out there that have done a good job in this space.
 Pivotal has specifically done a good job in the cloud foundry space.

 ### Setup
 to use the cloud.gov dec: